In writing or speech, the deliberate repetition of the first part of the sentence in order to achieve an artistic effect is known as Anaphora.

-The repetition of the word “this” creates an emotional effect on the readers particularly those who are English.
+Here, Shakespeare does not disappoint us in the use of anaphora.
+The repetition of the word “this” creates an emotional effect on the readers, particularly those who are English.
 Further, it highlights the significance of England.
-The repetition of the word “dear” shows emotional attachment of the writer to the land and expects a similar response from the readers as well.
+The repetition of the word “dear” shows the writer’s emotional attachment to the land, and expects to elicit a similar response from the readers as well.

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair.”

 The repetitive structure used in the above lines make it the most memorable and remarkable start of a narrative ever achieved by a writer.
-“It” repeated all the way through the passage makes the readers focus more on the traits of the “age” they are reading about.
+The word “it” – repeated all the way through the passage – makes the reader focus more on the traits of the “age” they are reading about.